 1) Creating CUI Enclaves

-Boundary definition: Clearly define what systems, networks, and data repositories are part of your CUI environment
+Boundary definition: Clearly define what systems, networks, and data repositories are part of your environment

 Access controls: Implement strong authentication and authorization for the enclave